Adoption tax credit: Documentation

 You should keep all financial records, legal agreements, and written adoption paperwork, including home study paperwork.
 Financial records include invoices, bank statements, and copies of written checks.
 Most audits in adoption tax credit matters are done by correspondence so in the case of an audit, you and your accountant will typically communicate with the Internal Revenue Service IRS by mail and fax.
 Tax audits can only occur for 3 past tax years so you only need to retain records related to adoption expenses for 4 years.

 International adoptions require additional paperwork and registrations once the child has been adopted abroad and resides in the United States (US).
 A US social security number and card, a passport, a US birth certificates and US readoption are additional documents that may be needed for a child who permanently resides in the United States.
 Readoption is a means of documenting the parent child relationship under US law.

 The IRS may request the final adoption decree, placement agreement from an authorized agency, court documents and the state's determination that the child is a special needs child.

-IRS Oversight
+IRS oversight

 For the 2012 tax filing season 90% of adoption tax credit claims were subject to IRS review and 69% were audited.
 The Office of the Taxpayer Advocate cites this as a serious problem within the IRS.
 The average delay for these correspondence audits was 126 days.
 Over 55% of these correspondence audits were closed with no changes.

-State Adoption Tax Benefits
+State adoption tax benefits

 Many states have adoption tax benefits that are in addition to the federal tax credit.
 These tax benefits are for state residents and claimed when they file their state tax returns:

 Many of these states limit benefits to adoptions of children in foster care within the state.

 Additionally, some states such as Florida grant free college tuition to public institutions within the state of adoption.
 In Florida, this applies to adoptions by a member of a child's extended family as well.